MrFacundo/ft_transcendence/README.md

 	- Using the 42 OAuth2 login (requires the 42 OAuth2 credentials to be setin the `.env` file).

 ## Modulo Blockchain
 This project implements a blockchain module to record and retrieve Pong tournament results, using a smart contract on the local Ethereum Ganache network for testing.
+The development and deployment of the smart contract are managed by the Truffle framework, which facilitates the creation, testing, and migration of smart contracts.

 ### Smart Contract (Solidity)
 The smart contract, developed in Solidity, defines the fields to store game records.
 It allows access and retrieval of information recorded on the Ethereum Ganache blockchain.
 After deployment, the smart contract address on the Ganache network is saved in a shared folder between the Truffle and backend containers.